-For those pupils that attend individual learning support lessons, they are withdrawn from lessons to attend the LSC.
-One or two lessons weekly are timetabled.
+12.1 For those pupils that attend individual learning support lessons, they are withdrawn from lessons to attend the LSC.
+These lessons are at an extra cost to parents, and more details are shared when arrangements are made with parents.
+One or two lessons weekly, are timetabled.
 Pupils in need of a significant level of support may attend more frequently and a flexible approach is used.
 The priority when timetabling pupils is to ensure that they have access to a broad-based curriculum and that core subjects are not missed.
 A pupil's individual strengths and weaknesses are considered in addition to the advice of staff and parental requests.
 LSC staff are timetabled by the SENCo.
+The Learning Support Department will do all they can to catch-up any missed lessons, however in weeks with internal assessment and trips, some lessons will not be able to be caught-up.